About Columbia College-Denver

 Columbia College-Denver was established in 1975 and relocated to its current space in 2013.
-The location offers qualified academic advisors and faculty, eight high-tech classrooms, a student lounge area, a testing lab, two computer labs and wireless access throughout.
+The venue offers qualified academic advisors and faculty, high-tech classrooms, a student lounge, testing lab and two computer labs.
+Wireless access is provided.

-The Denver location provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
-As part of a network of locations across the country and a robust online program, the college offers convenient courses to civilians as well as military adult learners.
+The venue provides a unique educational opportunity to working adults through its degree offerings and eight-week course format.
+With a national network and a robust online program, the college offers convenient courses to civilians and military learners.

 More than 500 students each year take a mix of in-seat and online classes here.

-Columbia College-Denver is located in the Denver Technological Center and has agreements with Community College of Aurora and Front Range Community College to allow students a seamless transition from an associate degree through a bachelor’s degree, and beyond, at Columbia College.
+Columbia College-Denver is located in the Denver Technological Center and has agreements with Community College of Aurora and Front Range Community College.
+This provides students a seamless transition from an associate degree through a bachelor's degree at Columbia College.

 Today, it continues to serve adult learners in the Denver area.

 We know there's more to life than studying.
 When you're ready to take a break from the books, you'll find plenty of recreational, cultural and sports opportunities.

 The Denver Technology Center (DTC) is located along the I-25 corridor southeast of Denver.
-The area covers approximately 850 acres and provides a commanding view of the front range of the beautiful Colorado Rockies.
-The DTC is home to over 6,000 businesses.
+The area covers approximately 850 acres and provides a view of the front range of the Colorado Rockies.
+The DTC is home to more than 6,000 businesses.
+Columbia College-Denver is located in the southwest corner of the DTC, in Centennial, CO.
+Established in 2000, Centennial's population is approximately 100,400 residents.
+It is home to the 11-acre Centennial Center Park, as well as many trails, bike paths and open spaces.